-1. Subsection (a) deals with the problem of lost or destroyed promissory notes by requiring the preparation of an affidavit.
-The substance of this requirement follows the 2002 amendments to Article 3.
+- 12. Subsection (a) offers two alternatives to deals with the problem of lost or destroyed promissory notes by requiring the preparation of an affidavit. both of which interface with the UCC Article 3 treatment of lost or destroyed negotiable instruments.
+The first alternative is compatible with the substance of this requirement follows the 2002 amendments to Article 3.
 In specifying when a creditor is entitled to enforce a negotiable instrument secured by a mortgage notwithstanding its inability to confirm possession of the instrument, subsection (a) tracks the requirements of UCC § 3-309 (2002).
-In states that have adopted the 2002 amendments to Article 3, Section 3-309 makes it clear that the person who lost possession may be a predecessor of the creditor who seeks to enforce the instrument.
+In states that have adopted the 2002 amendments to Article 3, Section 3-309 makes it clear that the person who lost possession may be a predecessor of the creditor who seeks to enforce the instrument. - 3.
+Alternative # 2 to subsection (a) is consistent with the text of UCC § 3 309 prior to the 2002 amendments.
 Most states have not yet adopted the 2002 amendments.
 Most of these states follow the 1990 Official Text of Article 3.
 In these states there are a few cases holding that the affidavit must be signed by the person who lost the note.
 Other cases, however, interpret that version of Article 3 to allow enforcement by a successor.
 See, e.g., Atlantic Nat.
 Trust, LLC v.
 McNamee, 984 So.
 2d 375 (Ala.
 2007) (examining prior cases; holding that assignee of promissory note that was not in possession when lost may enforce the note).
-This subsection rejects the cases holding that the affidavit must be signed by the person who lost the note, adopting the position expressly taken in Revised Article 3, but does require that the affiant state certain facts on which the affidavit is made; see subsection (e).

-- 4. In some states, the circumstances in which a creditor is allowed to enforce an unavailable negotiable instrument are broader than under either the 2002 version or the earlier version of UCC § 3-309.
+Alternative #2 requires the creditor who forecloses be the person who lost or destroyed the note and who executes the affidavit.
+This subsection rejects the cases holding that the affidavit must be signed by the person who lost the note, adopting the position expressly taken in Revised Article 3, but does require that the affiant state certain facts on which the affidavit is made; see subsection (e). - 4.
+In some states, the circumstances in which a creditor is allowed to enforce an unavailable negotiable instrument are broader than under either the 2002 version or the earlier version of UCC § 3-309.
 E.g, Va.
 Code § 55-59.1(B) ("[i]f a note or other evidence of indebtedness secured by a deed of trust is lost or for any reason cannot be produced").
 In some states, the circumstances are more restricted because the creditor's affidavit must attest to additional facts.
 E.g., Md.
 Code, Real Prop. § 7-105.1(f) (affidavit not sufficient unless it "(1) Identifies the owner of the debt instrument and states from whom and the date on which the owner acquired ownership; (2) States why a copy of the debt instrument cannot be produced; and (3) Describes the good faith efforts made to produce a copy of the debt instrument."). - 5.
 When the loan documents executed by the parties did not include a negotiable instrument, the creditor seeking to foreclose may or may not possess an original writing or record (including a counterpart) that evidences the obligation.
 This section does not require an affidavit for a creditor who lacks possession of such an original record.
 Some states require "lost note affidavits" under these circumstances.
 E.g., Va.
 Code § 8.01-32 ("any past-due lost bond, note, contract, open account agreement, or other written evidence of debt"); Va.
 Code § 55-59.1(B) ("note or other evidence of indebtedness").